Home Analysis Services Resources Contact About

 !series_matrix_table_end

 Sample names are taken from the line "!Sample_title" or from the line of column headers that follows after "!series_matrix_table_begin".
 Column headers for replication samples should be exactly matching (case-sensitive).
-It is not required to reorder columns so that all replications are placed together; replicetion samples are recognized by column headres even if they are separated by other samples in the table.
+It is not required to reorder columns so that all replications are placed together; replicetion samples are recognized by column headers even if they are separated by other samples in the table.
 ExAtlas can process 2-dye arrays that use reference RNA consistently as one of the channels (e.g., Cy5 or Cy3).
 In this case, two columns that correspond to the same array (channel #1 and channel #2) should be placed together and the column representing reference RNA should be named "reference".
 If data are log-transformed or Z-value transformed, then select transformation type from the pull-down menu.

 Because background subtractions may result in negative values, some array scanning programs avoid negatives by adding some constant value to signal intensity (e.g., 50 or 100).
 Usually this does not cause problems, but low-expressed genes may show weaker expression fold-change.
 If you would like to remove this constant value, then select "adjustment" value from the pull-down menu.

 Alternatively you can compile gene expression data column-by-column from one or multiple tab-delimited text tables.
 To use this option, select "Compile expression profile" option from the pull-down list "Select file type:".
 Type-in file name in the field "Rename file as" and description.
 Select array platform if applicable, then browse to select the first data table and click "Upload" button.
 After the table is parsed and column headers displayed on the screen, select columns to be extracted, specify their usage (Probe ID/tracking ID, Gene ID/name, or Gene expression), and possibly edit column header.
 If you have specified array platform, use column with probe ID as "Probe/tracking ID".
 Alternatively, select a column as Gene ID/name if it has gene symbols, GenBank acc., Entrez gene ID, or Ensembl gene ID.
 Please, edit column headers as 'symbol', 'refseq', 'genbank', 'entrez', or 'ensembl'.
 Probe/tracking ID or Gene ID/name should be common for all data files that are assembled together.
 When these data are uploaded, you can choose another data table and extract data from it until all data are compiled.
 It is necessary to specify Gene ID/name at least in one of the tables.
 For example you can upload an annotation table where both Probe ID/tracking ID and Gene ID/name are present.
 At any time you can edit sample names to make them meaningful and ensure that replications have exactly the same sample names (case-sensitive).
 If you have 2-dye arrays and one channel is used for reference RNA, then edit column name as 'reference'.
-In this case reference expression will be used for normalization as follows: norm(x) = x*My/y, where x is signal intensity for sample, y is signal intensity for reference, and My is geometric mean of all reference values.
+In this case, reference expression is used for normalization as follows: norm(x) = x*My/y, where x is signal intensity for sample, y is signal intensity for reference, and My is geometric mean of all reference values.

 In a geneset data file (tab-delimited text), each line corresponds to one geneset.
-First item is geneset ID, the second is geneset description (which may be blank or duplicate ID), followed by all genes that belong to this geneset.
+First item in the line is geneset ID, the second is geneset description (which may be blank or duplicate ID), followed by all genes that belong to this geneset.
 Because some lines are rather long, geneset files may not always be opened in Excel.
 Geneset file may include header lines that all start with "!".
 Here is example of a geneset file:

 CITRATE_CYCLE_TCA_CYCLE CITRATE_CYCLE_TCA_CYCLE Idh3g Pdha2 Fh1 Suclg1 Idh2 Pcx Pdha1 Idh3b Sucla2 Mdh1 Suclg2 ...